Disclaimer / Transparency

 Transparency

-Regarding our backgrounds, Ali grew up with a single parent on welfare and food stamps and then she ended up with $43k in student loan debt after putting herself through college.
+Regarding our backgrounds, Ali grew up with a single parent on welfare and food stamps and then she ended up with $43k in student loan debt after paying for college.
 Alison grew up with challenges in school and dropped out of college because she is profoundly dyslexic and didn’t have the resources needed to finish her degree.
-Over time we found balance between our challenges and advantages, and learned the lessons we needed to retire early.
+Over time we both found balance between our challenges and advantages, and learned the lessons we needed to manage our own finances and retire early.
 Financial independence is the concept that tied everything together for us.

 Earning money through the blog

 We use our blog as a personal hobby rather than a business.
 We aren’t personally using our blog as an income stream, but we applaud others who run successful businesses through their blogs.
 We are not interested in selling any products, displaying any ads, or hosting content from others on our site.
-We continually decline offers from businesses to host content and advertising on our site.
-However, we do occasionally include Amazon affiliate links in some of our posts for things we have purchased and used because we are open to small commissions to help cover our blog expenses.
-For example, in 2021 we paid $82 for our domain name and website hosting, and we earned a total of $18.51 from our Amazon affiliate links.
+However, we did occasionally include Amazon affiliate links in some of our posts for things we purchased and used in hopes of covering our blog expenses.
+For example, in 2021 we paid $82 for our domain name and website hosting, and we earned a total of $18.51 from Amazon affiliate links.

 All Options Considered has also benefitted from including other affiliate links on our site, including TrustedHousesitters.com and Travelingmailbox.com on our site.
 For 2021 we paid TrustedHousesitters $189 for a Basic combined membership as sitters as well as hosts, and we earned four free months of membership from our affiliate link.
 We also paid $299 for our Traveling Mailbox account for 2021 (we are still using that account despite the fact that we stopped traveling full time) and earned $19.90 from our affiliate links.